 Beloved Music

-For my twenty ninth birthday, I decided to give a concert.
+On my twenty ninth birthday, I decided to give a concert.
 I didn’t know if I would be able to get through even the first song.
 Sometimes my memories interrupted and I would freeze, and other times I’d find myself playing in a key different than what was written with no way to return to the score.
 The only way I could prepare for the concert was to pray.
-It was my first experience with the Lord and with the deep fellowship He gives us in music.
-The God who spoke this world into existence understand there are things for which there are no words.
-He knows the importance of small things, the slowing down of notes to practice scales, build strength and trust, one prayer, one note at a time.
-A few years after the concert, I went to a church which I only agreed to attend because my friends were taking me.
-I somehow was separated from them and ended up sitting by myself in a room full of people who stood to worship God.
+It was my first experience relying on the Lord in a personal and intimate way.
+I learned His nature through the way He sat with me in silent practice rooms.
+The God who spoke the world into existence understands there are some things for which there are no words.
+Music proves that deep calls unto deep, His Spirit to ours and back again.
+He showed me the importance of small things, the slowing down of notes to practice scales, build strength and trust, one prayer, one note at a time.
+A few years after the concert, I accepted my friends’ invitation to church.
+I somehow got separated from them and ended up sitting by myself as the entire room full of people stood to worship God.
 They sang from their hearts, weeping, shouting, for nearly an hour.
 I was so moved I couldn’t even stand; I just sat crying and let their singing wash over me.
 I got my song back in that church of warriors who had been saved from homelessness, addiction, a life of despair by the same Savior who rescued me.
-I sing often as part of my videos now because it’s as natural to the flow of conversation as breathing, but it certainly wasn’t always that way.
-I pray the music devotionals and songs shared on my YouTube channel that are linked for you here will bless you with the hope that the Lord can restore what the enemy takes.
-He can give it all back in such a tender way that when you think about the loss, all you can remember is how He lovingly sat with you in the silence, and answered your tears of prayer with His song.
+I pray the musical devotionals and songs shared on my YouTube channel that are shared on this page will bless you with the hope that the Lord can restore what the enemy takes.
+He has given it all back in such a tender way that when I think about the loss, all you can remember is how He lovingly He answered my tears of prayer with His song.

 A playlist with several videos incorporating fellowship with song.
 Click here for the playlist.

-Enjoy hearing the entire text of John 17 sung over you with all the words on the screen to read along.
-The music is by Jack Wilmore
+Enjoy hearing the entire text of the Lord’s prayer before going to the Cross, sung over you with all the words from John chapter 17 on the screen to read along.
+The music is by Jack Wilmore, and was often sung in our house by my mom.